-Essential Equipment to Keep Dry in the Rain
+Essential equipment to keep dry in the rain

 - Waterproof shoes – nothing worse than a wet pair of feet with another two miles to walk

-- Gloves – even when wet these hold the club well
+- Gloves – even when wet, these hold the club well

-- Towels – take out more than you need, better safe than sorry
+- Towels – take out more than you need; better safe than sorry

 - Umbrella – absolutely mandatory

-- Rain Hood – most golf shops stock these and they fit completely over the bag giving maximum protection.
+- Rain Hood – most golf shops stock these, and they fit completely over the bag giving maximum protection.

-Stay in Control
+Stay in control

 This section is about how to stay in control of yourself.
 When playing golf in the rain, it’s all too easy to lose patience and hurry your golf shots.
 This is the time, contrary to your instinct, to slow down.

-Make sure that when you reach your ball you give yourself enough time to wipe down your grip to get it dry.
-As much as you want to speed up, make sure you stick to the pre-shot routine you normally adopt.
+Make sure that when you reach your ball, you give yourself enough time to wipe down your grip to get it dry.
+As much as you want to speed up, stick to the pre-shot routine you normally adopt.

-When using a driver, make sure you wipe the face of the club after a practise swing.
-In rain, a film of water covers the clubface’s surface, minimizing the groves’ effect.
+When using a driver, make sure you wipe the face of the club after a practice swing.
+In the rain, a film of water covers the clubface’s surface, minimizing the groves’ effect.

-Maintain your Rhythm for Better Shots
+Maintain your rhythm for better shots

 - Take more club than you need and hit the ball gently